Towards Few-Call Model Stealing via Active Self-Paced Knowledge Distillation and Diffusion-Based Image Generation: Method

-where $\langle \cdot, \cdot\rangle$ denotes the scalar product, and $\bar{S}$ is the student encoder.
-Then, the label assigned to the sample $x''_i$ is inferred from the labels of its $k$ nearest neighbors (step 37 of Algorithm \ref{alg:method}).
 For the label assignment step, we suggest two schemes, depending on the output type received from the teacher.
 If the teacher provides soft labels, the resulting class distribution of image $x''_i$ is computed as a weighted average of the soft labels, where the weight of a sample $x'_j$ is inversely proportional to the distance between $x''_i$ and $x'_j$.
 If the black-box model returns hard labels, we adopt a voting scheme based on plurality (majority) voting, where the distances between $x''_i$ and its neighbors are used to break ties.
-Finally, the student model is trained on the whole proxy data $X' \cup X''$ (steps 38-41 of Algorithm \ref{alg:method}).
+During self-paced training, some of the samples $x''_i \in X''$ are filtered out based on the following heuristic.
+Knowing the original class used to conditionally generate a proxy image, we eliminate the respective image if the original class is different from the assigned pseudo-label.
+We empirically observed that this filtering procedure generally eliminates a low number of images (around 2\%).
+However, by leveraging prior information from the generation step, we increase the probability of the label assignment being correct, which is especially useful in scenarios with few examples.
+Finally, the student model is trained on the proxy data $X' \cup X''$ (steps 38-41 of Algorithm \ref{alg:method}).

 The active self-paced learning procedure is executed for a number of $r=n/s$ steps, until the API limit $n$ is reached.
 We note that the latent space of the student changes during training.
 Hence, the latent vectors are computed at every step of the active learning procedure, to ensure that the sample selection procedure is on par with the current state of the student.
 During our experiments, we set $r=3$, except for the one-shot and two-shot experiments, where $r$ is constrained to $r=1$ and $r=2$, respectively.